 When medically necessary, 3D ultrasounds can be a valuable diagnostic tool.
 A 3D image can help assess babies with facial problems, hand and foot problems, spinal problems, and neural tube defects (2).
 Additionally, 3D ultrasounds can measure the volume of amniotic fluid and help your doctor observe subtle differences in cleft-lip and cleft-palate problems (2).

-However, some non-medical facilities, like shopping malls, also offer 3D keepsake ultrasounds.
-While there are no known risks of ultrasounds during pregnancy, it should be use cautiously and only when necessary.
+However, some non-medical facilities, like shopping malls and baby boutiques, also offer keepsake 3D ultrasounds.
+While there are no known risks of ultrasounds during pregnancy, they should be used cautiously and only when necessary.
 The American College of Obstetricians and Gynecologists discourages the non-medical use of ultrasound for entertainment, keepsakes, or finding out baby’s gender (3,5).

 Week 29 Pregnancy: Symptoms

 Constipation is a common discomfort during pregnancy.
-There are a variety of reasons why you might be experiencing more constipation.
-These include:
+There are a variety of reasons why pregnancy brings a higher-than-average chance of experiencing constipation.
+These reasons include:

 - Increased levels of progesterone, which cause the bowels to be sluggish